hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

     }
 }
 ```

+(TODO - reword this - streaming is not accurate; mention how HAPI doesn't serve pixels or is not an image format)
 This effectively allows streaming of images, which is a common need for some data providers.
 Technically, this is streaming of
 images by reference, since the HAPI server does not deliver any image content or pixel data, but the reason this can still be
 useful is that there are commonly used image formats that can be readily interpreted by clients.

+(TODO - move closer to font?)
 The URI capability in HAPI also allows servers to list files.
 It is emphasized that simply listing data file names as URIs is
 generally **not** sufficient for making a time series dataset accessible via HAPI.
 Generic HAPI clients should not be expected
 to interpret content behind arbitrary URIs.
 The case of images is somewhat unique, in that clients can, without too much